zachwu123/image2latex/README.md

 ### Model Architecture Implementation:

 The first notebook details the setup, training, and initial evaluation of different model configurations, and the result is as below.
+We selected the model of CNN with positional embedding + Bi-LSTM with Attention for futher hyper-parameter tuning.

 ![Image](https://github.com/users/zachwu123/projects/1/assets/166083422/900eb61f-ace0-4a3a-9597-3375b38770ff)